 Advantages of Drop Shipping

 Image via Flickr by Rawpixel Ltd

-Additionally, because you do not need to manage a warehouse or deal with purchasing inventory, overhead expenses are low.
-You can operate a small drop shipping business on a streamlined basis, with few employees and from a home office.
+Further, because you do not need to manage a warehouse or deal with purchasing inventory, overhead expenses are low.
+You can operate a small drop shipping business on a streamlined basis, with few employees, and from a home office.
 As the business grows, overhead costs are likely to increase, but they will continue to be lower than those of a standard model eCommerce business or a brick-and-mortar retail store.

 With a traditional business model, growing and scaling up creates significantly more work, because it involves managing more inventory.
-However, in the drop shipping model, the additional work will be born by and large by the suppliers rather than the retailer.
-You might have to add employees to deal with issues such as customer service as you scale your eCommerce business.
+However, in the drop shipping model, the additional work will be borne by and large by the suppliers rather than the retailer.
+You may have to add employees to deal with issues such as customer service as you scale your eCommerce business.
 However, with the drop shipping model, the marginal costs of growing your business are much smaller than those of traditional businesses.